When Weight Loss Miracles Turn into Medical Nightmares

 Three key challenges to the plaintiffs' case

-Counter: FDA approval history and court rulings
+Counter: FDA approval history and regulatory compliance records

 These medications have helped millions manage diabetes and lose weight, preventing countless complications.
 The rare severe side effects must be weighed against widespread benefits.